skambo/heracles/README.md

  ```

- - Three integration tests are included, and these include an integration test that interaction between the helper and controller,
+ - Three integration tests are included, and these include an integration to test the interaction between the helper and controller.
-  basically, we test the flow where we post to the controller, which then invokes our helper and the helper formats the money.
+  Basically, we test the flow where we post to the controller, which then invokes our helper and the helper formats the money.
   The remaining integration tests check the flow that the controller does not accept empty money input from a user or string input,
   if any such invalid input is fed, a flash error message is displayed to the user.
- -`Rubocop` is installed to run linting checks on Heracles.
+ - `Rubocop` is installed to run linting checks on Heracles.
 It has also been configured to run the checks on the CI pipeline
  - UI test using Selenium Webdriver and RSpec.
-There is one UI test that verifies that the amount inputted is formatted and
+The UI test verifies that the amount inputted is formatted and
  the formatted amount is correct.
-To run the test, type `rspec tests/ui/form_test.rb`
+To run the test, type `bundle exec rspec tests/ui/*.rb`

 **CI pipeline setup**
  - The CircleCI pipeline configuration can be found at `/heracles/.circleci/config.yml`.
  - The different types of tests are configured in isolated tasks on CircleCI ensuring they run in parallel.
 The benefits of
   this is enhanced test execution performance.

 **Running the tests**
  - Run unit tests by running the command `rake unit`
  - Run integration tests by running the command `rake intgration`
- - Run UI tests by running the command `rspec tests/ui/form_test.rb`
+ - Run UI tests by running the command `bundle exec rspec tests/ui/*.rb`
  - Run linting tests with the command `rubocop`

 **Further improvements**